Lcrypto/EDSRGAN-3D/README.md

-# Train and Inference Super Resolution by Deep Neural Networks (ResNet and Gans: EDSR, SRGAN, WDSR, SRCNN) for 2D/3D Photo and 2D/3D Rock Physics images
+# Train and Inference Super Resolution by Deep Neural Networks (SRCNN ResNet and Gans: EDSR, SRGAN, WDSR ) for 2D/3D Photo and 2D/3D Rock Physics images

 ## Introduction
-Rewritten by me unification project based on forks of https://github.com/yingDaWang-UNSW/GUI_Prototype_SR and https://github.com/yingDaWang-UNSW/EDSRGAN-3D  for doing end-to-end Train and Inference Super resolution of both 2D and 3D images using SRCNN Resnet, GANs: ESRGAN, SRGAN.
+Rewritten by me unification project based on forks of https://github.com/yingDaWang-UNSW/GUI_Prototype_SR and https://github.com/yingDaWang-UNSW/EDSRGAN-3D  for doing end-to-end Train and Inference Super resolution of both 2D and 3D images using SRCNN Resnet, SRGANs: ESRGAN, SRGAN, WDSRGAN.
 For detail read Wang Ying Da PH.D THESIS  Machine Learning Methods and Computationally Efficient Techniques in Digital Rock Analysis, 2020 and all related articles.